 DOE Order 5400.5, Change 2.
-Radiation Protection of the Public and the Environment.
+Radiation Protection of the Public and the Environment (superseded by DOE Order 458.1).

 DOE, 1995.
 Memorandum of Understanding between the Environmental Protection Agency and the Department of Energy concerning the Clean Air Act Emission Standards for Radionuclides 40 CFR, Part 61, including Subpart H, I, Q, & T. May 16, 1995.